squid-cache/squid-cache.github.io/docs/Features/StoreUrlRewrite.md

 - The existing/normal URLs are used for ACL and forwarding
 - The "store_url" URLs are used for the store key lookup and storage
 - A new meta type has been added - STORE_META_STOREURL - which means
     the on-disk object format has slightly changed.
-There's no big deal here - Squid may warn about an unknown meta data type if you rollback to another squid version after trying this feature but it won't affect the operation of your cache.
+There is no big deal here - Squid may warn about an unknown meta data type if you rollback to another squid version after trying this feature but it will not affect the operation of your cache.

 ## Squid Configuration